yao-laboratory/MotifCluster/README.md

                     -input -merge_switch -weight_switch -output_folder [-start -end]

      required arguments:
      -input         FILENAME,  FILENAME: your input file name(Note: sorted bed file), the file should be put into the input_files folder.
                                          (located: MotifCluster/input_files)
      -merge_switch  STATUS,    STATUS:   on or off,
                                          on: run the program including merge step,
                                          off: run the program without including merge step
      -weight_switch STATUS,    STATUS:   on or off,
                                          on: run the program including weight information,
                                          off: run the program without weight information
      -output_folder FOLDER,    FOLDER:   your customized output folder name

      optional arguments:
      -start         NUM        NUM: the start coordinate of processing this input bed file -end           NUM        NUM: the end coordinate of processing this input bed file -min_samples   NUM        NUM: the minimum threshold for total weight (integer > 0), default is 8.
-It is generally not recommended to modify this value.
+                                    It is generally not recommended to modify min_samples value.

 ### Input:
 #### (Note: You should put bed files in input_files folder)